Kuwait arrests suspects in mosque attack, mourns dead

 In a statement, the information ministry said Kuwait would faced the situation with "unity and solidarity".
 It reiterated what it called the government's strong stance on the freedom of religion and opinion, noting these were rights protected by the constitution.

-The interior ministry, which reported the vehicle owner's arrest, said it was now looking for the driver who vanished shortly after Friday's blast in Kuwait, which has been spared the rampant violence of neighboring Iraq and the recent spate of Islamic State bombings of Shi'ite mosques in Saudi Arabia, another neighbor.
+The interior ministry, which reported the vehicle owner's arrest, said it was now looking for the driver who vanished shortly after Friday's blast in Kuwait, which has been spared the rampant violence of neighbouring Iraq and the recent spate of Islamic State bombings of Shi'ite mosques in Saudi Arabia, another neighbour.

 A security source told Reuters "numerous arrests" had been made in connection with Friday's bombing.